MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Experiments

 \subsection{Overall Performance Results}

-Table \ref{table:results} shows our results on the Yelp, 20News, NYT and Books datasets.
+Table \ref{table:results} shows our results on the Yelp, 20News, NYT, and Books datasets.
 Overall, MEGClass performs the best on the long text coarse-grained datasets.
-However, MEGClass trails ClassKG on the Yelp dataset while being competitive with other weakly-supervised approaches.
+However, MEGClass trails ClassKG on the Yelp dataset while being competitive with other weakly supervised approaches.
 It is important to note that Yelp contains shorter text documents when compared against News datasets due to the nature of Yelp reviews, which does not benefit from the varying levels of text granularity as much as longer documents.
 In addition, ClassKG has a drastically longer run time as demonstrated in Figure \ref{fig:runtime}.
-Finally, we show that MEGClass significantly beats the other datasets on NYT-Topic f1-micro and approaches fully supervised performance on the NYT-Loc dataset.
+Finally, we show that MEGClass significantly beats the other datasets on 20News-Fine and NYT-Topic micro-f1 and approaches fully supervised performance on the NYT-Loc dataset (first row of Table \ref{table:results}).
+We expand upon these results through a case study in Appendix \ref{sec:casestudy} and \ref{sec:chatgpt}.

+\paragraph{Fine-Grained Classification.} In Table \ref{table:results}, we also examine MEGClass's performance on fine-grained text classification on the NYT-Fine and 20News-Fine datasets, which have annotations for 26 and 20 fine-grained classes respectively.
+We compare our method against other state-of-the-art weakly supervised methods and show that MEGClass performs the best.
+We largely attribute this performance to longer text documents and the fine-grained label space containing highly distinct classes.
+With the expanded keywords, our contrastive learning process leverages the distinct label space to learn the attributes that are common between data classes and attributes that set apart a data class from another.

+\paragraph{Ablation Studies.} In our thorough evaluation, we analyzed the relative contributions of each component and found that the impact of our learned contextualized representations > iterative feedback > class distribution estimation.
+Specifically, the quality of the joint representations that we learn determines which documents we deem as sufficiently confident to enhance the class representations as iterative feedback, which then heavily influences the accuracy of the estimated class distribution used for the next iteration.
+We can see this through the immediate boost in performance between MEG-Init and MEG-CX in Table \ref{table:results} in Figure 6, as well as the overall high quality documents chosen across all different datasets, shown in Table \ref{tab:topset}.